ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 The definition `ace-server-deploy-pipeline.yaml` builds an ace image with the compiled integration application bar file and deployes the image to Cloud Pak for Integration OpenShift platform.

 In terminal, type`atom` to open the editor to review these definitions.
+You can safely ignore any warning pop up messages the atom editor brings up.
+Click on the `X` on the pop up to remove it.

 ![](./img/atom.png)